alishabasnet/BTP-Workshops/WS02/readme.md

 The title of the movie is held in a dynamically-allocated C-style string; an object of type `Movie` will store the address of this dynamically-allocated string.

 Look in the provided files and read the comments; make sure to understand the responsibilities of each function.
-Read the provided code and make you understand how it accomplishes the goal.
+Read the provided code and understand how it accomplishes the goal.
 If you need clarifications, contact your professor.

 ### `DataHandle` Module (Partially Provided)

 This module contains functions that facilitate working with files to read data.
 Look in the provided files and read the comments; make sure to understand the responsibilities of each function.
-Read the provided code and make you understand how it accomplishes the goal.
+Read the provided code and understand how it accomplishes the goal.
 If you need clarifications, contact your professor.

 ### `w2p1` Module (Provided)